quicwg/base-drafts/draft-ietf-quic-transport.md

 protection keys is unnecessary once a connection is in the draining state.

-An endpoint MAY transition immediately from the closing period to the draining period upon receipt of a CONNECITON_CLOSE frame or a stateless reset.
+An endpoint MAY transition immediately from the closing period to the draining period upon receipt of a CONNECTION_CLOSE frame or a stateless reset.
 The draining period SHOULD end when the closing period would have ended.
 In other words, the endpoint can use the same end time, but cease retransmission of the closing packet.